Storyflow Logo

 Attio logo

-Attio is the sales-adjacent personal CRM with strong data enrichment and a modern interface.
-For founders who want sales-CRM-quality features at personal-CRM scale, Attio is the leading pick.
+Camp: Auto-Sync (sales-adjacent).
+Attio brings sales-CRM-quality data enrichment and a modern interface to personal-CRM scale.
+For founders who want enterprise-grade enrichment without enterprise-grade complexity, Attio is the leading pick.

-Best for: Founders who want sales-CRM features for personal use.
-Not for: users who want a focused personal CRM.
+Best for: Founders who want sales-CRM enrichment and API power at personal scale.
+Not for: solo users who want a lean, focused personal CRM.

-Pros: Best data enrichment, modern interface, strong API.
+Pros: Best-in-class data enrichment, modern interface, strong API and automation.

-Cons: Pricing is high for individuals, the sales-CRM heritage shows in some features.
+Cons: Per-user pricing is high for individuals, and the sales-CRM heritage shows in features you may never use.

-Verdict: Attio is the right pick for sales-adjacent personal CRM users.
+Verdict: Attio is the right pick for sales-adjacent power users who want enrichment depth.

 8. Cloze (Best Auto-Pull Email and Calendar)